stormpath/stormpath-framework-spec/configuration.md

 given to the developer - it should let them know that they need to define an application.

+The following execption messages should be used.

+* Application could not be found when defined by HREF:

+  > The provided application could not be found.
+The provided application
+    href was: %href%

+* Application could not be found when defined by name:

+  > The provided application could not be found.
+The provided application
+    name was: %name%

+* Application was not defined, and could not be automatically resolved to the only application in the tenant:

+  > Could not automatically resolve a Stormpath Application.
+Please specify
+    your Stormpath Application in your configuration.

 ## Account Store Resolution

 Account stores are required for login and registration.
 As such, we need to look at the account stores that are mapped to the application that is specified by the developer.
+The following cases need to be validated.

-If the specified application does not have any account stores mapped to it, this exception should be thrown:
+* If the specified application does not have any account stores mapped to it, this exception should be thrown:

   > No account stores are mapped to the specified application.
     Account stores are required for login and registration.

+* If `stormpath.web.register.autoLogin` is true, and email verification is enabled on the default account store, the following error should be given:

+  > Invalid configuration: stormpath.web.register.autoLogin is true, but the
+    default account store of the specified application has the email verification workflow enabled.
+Auto login is only possible if email verification is disabled.
+Please disable this workflow on this application's default account store.

+* If `stormpath.web.register.enabled` is true, and there is no default account store mapped to the application:

+  > No default account store is mapped to the specified application.
+A default
+    account store is required for registration.

+UNABLE_TO_AUTO_RESOLVE_APP: 'Could not automatically resolve a Stormpath Application.  \n\nPlease specify your Stormpath Application in your configuration.\n',

+UNABLE_TO_RESOLVE_APP: 'Unable to resolve a Stormpath application.'